thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/n8n-node.md

 **Customer onboarding automation**: CRM webhook (new customer) → Create devices and dashboard → Assign to customer

-**AI-powered device queries**: Chat → AI Agent → ThingsBoard operations → Natural language response
+**AI-powered queries**: Chat → AI Agent → ThingsBoard operations → Natural language response

 ## Usage Examples

 This section provides practical examples demonstrating the three usage patterns of the ThingsBoard n8n node.

-### Example 1: AI Agent for Non-Technical Users
+### Example 1: AI Agent

-**Real-world scenario**: Your facilities manager isn't technical but needs to check device status, query sensor data, and update configurations.
-Instead of learning APIs, they can just ask questions in plain English.
+**Real-world scenario**: Ask questions in plain text to check entities, their status, query data, update configurations, etc.

 **Why this matters**:
-- Support teams can troubleshoot without developer help
-- Managers can self-serve reports without waiting for engineers
+- Just ask what you need (“Which devices are offline?”, “Show today’s temperature”) and the node handles the technical part for you.
 - Reduces bottlenecks in your IoT operations

 **Setup**: Use the ThingsBoard node as a **tool for AI Agents** to enable conversational IoT control